Amtrak at 50: The Rail Passenger Service Act of 1970

 Throughout 1969 at DOT, policy staff from the Office of the Secretary and from the Federal Railroad Administration (FRA) were looking at options.
 Jim McClellan, who was then on the FRA policy team, later wrote, “Everyone, including the White House, understood that passenger trains made sense in the Northeast.
 Some believed that there were other corridors that might work.
 Almost no one had any belief that long-haul passenger trains were needed, or, indeed, would ever be needed.
 But again, our overriding concern was to find a solution that removed the passenger burden from the back of the Penn Central and the other freight railroads.
 The collapse of passenger railroading was acceptable; the collapse of freight railroading was not.”

 As to what kind of entity would provide the passenger service, McClellan wrote “The DOT/FRA team debated structure at some length, but in the end focused on a single national entity that would contract for passenger services with the railroads…We felt that having a myriad of rail carriers, some still doing a good job but most not, created a huge image problem.
 If the passenger train was to have a fighting chance, it needed a pro-passenger management with nationwide responsibility and a nationwide identity.”
-Robert Gallamore, who was in the DOT policy office at the time, says that the name for the entity, “Railpax,” came from Assistant Secretary for Policy Paul Cherington, as a portmanteau of “railroad” and “pax,”an abbreviation for “passenger” in common use in the aviation sector for which Cherington had previously been an analyst.
+Robert Gallamore, who was in the DOT policy office at the time, says that the name for the entity, “Railpax,” came from Assistant Secretary for Policy Paul Cherington, as a portmanteau of “railroad” and “pax,” an abbreviation for “passenger” in common use in the aviation sector (where Cherington had previously worked as an analyst.)

 At the September Senate hearings, the Federal Railroad Administrator, Reginald Whitman, testified that DOT was working on several different proposals.
 One was for a new 50-50 matching grant program to states and localities to take over their own intercity passenger rail operations.
 Another was for federal grants to railroads for rolling stock equipment and initial roadbed and safety improvements, if the route was profitable or else subsidized by state and local governments.